jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 In the examples to come, new features and musical phrases are built on top of the existing work covered in the previous examples.
 The orchestra will remain unchanged, though the music will.
-Some of these new idioums are more complex, so it worth playing with what has be presented thus far.
+Some of these new idioms are more complex, so it worth playing with what has be presented thus far.
 Though do read on even if you just skim that material to get a sense as to what other compositional advantages that Python brings to composing with code.